greglan/greglan.github.io/pages/system/architectures/superscalar-cpus.md

 ## Parallel decoding
 * Desirable to decode and issue several instructions at once to keep execution units busy
+* Problem: fairly complex;, pipeline may need an additional "issue" stage after decoding.
-* Solution: move part of the decoding to a *predecode unit* which partly decodes the instructions before writing them to the instruction cache when they are loaded from memory (or second-level cache)
+  Solution: move part of the decoding to a *predecode unit* which partly decodes the instructions before writing them to the instruction cache when they are loaded from memory (or second-level cache)
 * Principle: add information to each instruction so that it is easy to identify